mtvjr/background-volume/README.md

 ## I have a problem, how do I get in contact?

-Please ping mtvjr#4598 on [Foundry's Discord](https://discordapp.com/invite/DDBZUDf) in the #module-discussions channel or open up an issue on GitHub.
+Please ping mtvjr#4598 on [Foundry's Discord](https://discordapp.com/invite/DDBZUDf) in the #modules channel or open up an issue on GitHub.